phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 587743
+#Total Number of Tweets: 1953866
-#Number of Sanders Tweets: 247839
+#Number of Trump Tweets: 904194
-#Number of Rubio Tweets: 241945
+#Number of Clinton Tweets: 588067
-#Number of Carson Tweets: 154595
+#Number of Sanders Tweets: 248084
-#Number of Bush Tweets: 107667
+#Number of Rubio Tweets: 242315
-#Total Number of Tweets:
+#Number of Carson Tweets: 154735
-#Number of Trump Tweets:
+#Number of Bush Tweets: 107760
 ---